 All Hitotsubashi ICS courses are conducted in English.
-Students are required to have a minimum of three years of full-time work experience to enroll in its programs, which attract individuals of diverse backgrounds from around the world.
-About 80% of the school’s students are international.
-Hitotsubashi ICS’ faculty, many of whom have extensive teaching experience, include business practitioners and academics who have earned their degrees from top overseas colleges and universities.
-With a faculty-student ratio of 1:3, Hitotsubashi ICS offers students high-quality learning experiences at a level of personalization that no other business school can match, as well as small-sized class seminars that are a distinguishing feature and tradition of Hitotsubashi University.
+Students are required to have a minimum of three years of full-time work experience to enroll in the programs, a feature which attracts individuals of diverse backgrounds from around the world.
+About 80% of the school’s students are international, while the faculty is made up of business practitioners and academics who have earned their degrees from top overseas colleges and universities, many of whom also have extensive teaching experience.
+With a faculty-student ratio of 1:3, the courses offer students personalized, high-quality learning experiences that no other business school can match, focused on small-sized class seminars that are a distinguished tradition of Hitotsubashi University.

 The school affords students considerable flexibility in designing their own curriculum.
 For example, students can choose at the time of application between the One-Year Program and the Two-Year Program.
-Both programs have the same required and elective course offerings for the first year of study, with the Two-Year Program providing additional opportunities in the second year to undertake optional activities, such as a double degree, short-term international exchange, and internships.
-The double degree option offers participants an opportunity to study at one of four partner business schools, including Hitotsubashi ICS’s BEST Alliance partners Peking University (China) and Seoul National University (South Korea), as well as Renmin University (China) and Yale University (USA).
-Hitotsubashi University has also established international partnerships with more than a dozen of the world’s leading institutions, including Darden School of Business and the Drucker School of Management in the United States, the London Business School in the United Kingdom, Spain’s ESADE Business School, and the Chinese University of Hong Kong as well as the two BEST alliance partners.
+Both programs have the same required and elective course offerings for the first year of study, with the Two-Year Program providing additional opportunities in the second year to enroll in optional programs, such as the double degree program, the international exchange program, and internships.
+The double degree program offers the participants an opportunity to study at China’s Peking University or South Korea’s Seoul National University, the BEST Alliance partners of Hitotsubashi ICS.
+The university has also established international partnerships with twelve of the world’s leading institutions, including the University of California, Los Angeles in the United States, the London Business School in the United Kingdom, France’s HEC Paris, Spain’s ESADE Business School, and the Chinese University of Hong Kong as well as the two BEST alliance partners.

 Graduation Requirements for Two-Year Program students: